waynodiablo/Oystercard/boris_bikes.md

 A system like this (in a much more complex form) is actually used by the real Boris bikes system in London.
 Every time you rent a bike or return it some objects get created somewhere in the system that tracks the usage of all bikes.

+***Please work through this walkthrough with a pair partner.
+Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.
+Please swap driver/navigator roles at least as often as you see the :twisted_rightwards_arrows: sign. ***

 ## Version 0: Building a domain model

 The first step of the process (even before we think about a single line of code) is to create the [domain model](https://en.wikipedia.org/wiki/Domain_model).
 The [domain model](https://en.wikipedia.org/wiki/Domain_model) describes key concepts in the domain and the relationships between them.
 In other words, it helps us understand what classes we may have and what methods they may implement.